groundh0g/fauxcabulary.org/_posts/_queue/_NOTES_.md

   ??
 Argon - a missing consonant; the result of successful speech therapy for a pirate Sixties - T, T, T, T, T, T
   Aftermath - no more cyphers
+  Until - to smooth grooved soil
+  Poodle - a fecal valley